ludovicianul/opium/README.md

 # pre-requisits
 Opium needs [Opium Agents](https://github.com/ludovicianul/opium.agent) deployed on the computers were the Android devices will be connected.
 Furthermore, Appium needs to be installed in order to further run the automated tests.

+# os compatibility
+Tested on Windows, Ubuntu and OS X.

 # build
 [![Build Status](https://snap-ci.com/ludovicianul/opium/branch/master/build_image)](https://snap-ci.com/ludovicianul/opium/branch/master)